paru-de/sandbox/isbn_draft.md

 If you see ISBN `9782820344960` with the `Country` listed as `United States of America` you will immediately know that this edition needs editing!

+We can also use the group block to identify whether an edition with a Portuguese title was published in Portugal (972) or Brazil (85).

 ## Calculating ISBN10 from ISBN13 (or vice versa)

 Books published before 2007 will most likely use a ten-digit long ISBN.
 Similarly,